mvpete/cursive/readme.md

    - Either it matches a case or we put it in waiting
    - Read next line either it matches an end case or we append
    - Repeat
-- Implement nested lists
+- {08.23.2014} Implement nested lists
    - on_enter_state - push a new list on the stack
    - if the line is within the same level add it to the list
    - else transition to the same state
    - drop a level and print on-exit
-- Implement inline stuff on the nodes
+- {08.29.2014} Implement inline stuff on the nodes
 - Implement inline parsing
+- Change the entire node structure to just be content nodes
+- Refactor to support HTML Document AND PDF Document
 - Spell check
 - CSS stuff